Learn the essentials about your new home, from billing to amenities.

 2. Your New Daily

 Locate the places you will use every single day.
 You need to actually feel comfortable there, as you’ll spend a lot of time in these facilities over the next two, four or more years.
-The classrooms and resources in the school of engineering or journalism or business – or whatever major you’re considering – the library, the student union, dining halls and computer labs.
+Look at the classrooms and resources in department buildings for whatever major you’re considering – the library, the student union, dining halls and computer labs.
 What do you think of these key spots?

 3. The Dorms

 Get ready for a reality check.
 Dorm rooms are tiny.
 During the obligatory residence hall tour and model dorm sneak peek, take note of the items that utilize the space best or that you think you’ll need.
-Most schools have premium accommodations and suite-style dorms available too (although your housing options are often restricted freshmen year).
-Ask for info on all the options, including Greek housing, anyway.
+Most schools have premium accommodations and suite-style dorms available too (although your housing options are often restricted freshman year).
+Ask for info on all the options, including Greek housing.

 Pro tip: Take a Sneak Peek at Your Future Dorm Room for photos of real dorms at Arkansas colleges!